Ride height: Self-leveling

 Self-leveling suspension systems are designed to maintain a constant ride height regardless of load.
 The suspension detects the load via mechanical or electronic means and raises or lowers the vehicle, by inflating cylinders in the suspension to lift the chassis higher.
 Vehicles not equipped with self-leveling will pitch down at one end when laden; this adversely affects ride, handling, and aerodynamic properties.

 Height adjustable

 Some modern automobiles (such as the Audi Allroad Quattro and Tesla Model S) have height adjustable suspension, which can vary the ride height by adjusting the hydropneumatic suspension or air suspension.
 This adjustment can be automatic, depending on road conditions, and/or the settings selected by the driver.
+Many buses include a kneeling feature to make it easier for passengers to board and alight, and a ferry lift feature to increase the ground clearance, which is useful for steep ground transitions, such as driving onto ferries, as the name suggests.

 Adjustable shock absorber

 Other, simpler suspension systems, such as coilover springs, offer a way of manually adjusting ride height (and often, spring stiffness) by compressing the spring in situ, using a threaded shaft and adjustable knob or nut.